-For computer-based testing, School Test Coordinators must also: Confirm that all the testing devices meet the requirements needed to administe the computer-based tests.
-Confirm that headphones are available for every student taking computer-based tests for ELA/L or accommodations/accessibility purposes only.
+For computer-based testing, School Test Coordinators must also: Confirm that all the testing devices meet the requirements needed to administer the computer-based tests.
+Confirm that headphones are available for every student taking computer-based tests for accommodations/accessibility purposes only.
 Print student testing tickets.
-Confirm that precaching activities are complete, if applicable.
 Create computer-based test sessions in PearsonAccess^{next}.
-Verify the students needing accessibility features and/or accommodations (e.g., text-to-speech) have been assigned the correct test form.
-If needed, remind Test Administrators that there are task-based PearsonAccess ^{next} training modules on how to start and stop test sessions.
-For paper-based testing, School Test Coordinators must also record all test materials (with security numbers listed on the secure documents) in chain-of-custody documentation in preparation for hand-off to Test Administrators on testing day.
+Verify the students needing accessibility features and/or accommodations (e.g., Text-To-Speech) have been assigned the correct test form.
+If needed, remind Test Administrators that there are task-based PearsonAccess^{next} training modules on how to start and stop test sessions.